 There are a few standards that you are expected to follow as you begin to write your Experience section.

 - Do not list more than five jobs, anymore than this and your resume will appear crowded.
-If you have worked a lot of jobs, choose the positions that are the most relevant to the job for which you are applying.
-But, attempt to avoid exposing an employment gap if you have one.
+If you have worked many jobs, choose the positions that are the most relevant to the job for which you are applying.
+But, attempt to avoid exposing an employment gap if you find you have one.

-- As you describe a company or organization that you have previously worked for, only include the company name, city, and state where they are located.
+- As you describe a company or organization for which you have previously worked, only include the company name, city, and state where it resides.
 The full street address is not typically listed here.

 - List the job title that you held at your previous position.

 Unless you are attempting to cover up an employment gap, list the months and years that you worked for the company.